keikai/doc/dev-ref/Features_and_Usages.md

 update its values to take into account the newly added data.

 ## Filter by search
-When you enter text in the search box, it will instantly list and select all matched values.
-Press "Enter" and Keikai will filter your data with those matched values.
+When you enter text in the search box of the filter, it will instantly list and select all matched cell values.
+Press "Enter".
+Then, Keikai will filter the rows with those matched values, no matter you select those values or not.

 ![]({{site.devref_image_folder}}/zss-essentials-filterBySearching.png)

+## Filter Types
 Keikai supports **number filter**, **color filter**, **date filter**, and **text filter**.